DataMa-Solutions/docs/extensions/datama-compare/settings/settings.md

 > This part allow to choose what you want to compare, you can also add others comparison to go deeper

-Defining what you want to compare is the very first step of your analysis in DataMa Compare as in DataMa Assess In the waterfall you can either compare dates (start period vs end period) or segments of other dimensions
+Defining what you want to compare is the very first step of your analysis in Datama Compare as in Datama Assess In the waterfall you can either compare dates (start period vs end period) or segments of other dimensions
 1. First you need to select the dimension you want to choose for comparison, and the 2nd step is to select 2 segment within the dimension.
 For exemple (select Category as a Dimension and Category A and Category B as the 2 segments)
 2. You can refine the selection with Advanced settings by filtering your selection